 This article series – A Tough Act to Follow (get it?) – is an exploration into the performative nature of social media.
 Each feature will see me interviewing an Instagram influencer, social media personality, or somebody who utilises social media to advance their career, as we explore the construction of online identities.

-I absolutely had to start with the fabulous Max Hovey, who is, indisputably, one of my favourite Instagram users.
-Hovey is a 21-year-old university student, content creator, and mental health and queer activist.
+I absolutely had to start with the fabulous Max Hovey (@max_hovey), who is, indisputably, one of my favourite Instagram users.
+Max is an influencer, student, blogger, content creator, and mental health and queer activist.

-Max, who has always said that social media is, essentially, a “highlight reel”, agreed with my analogy and appreciated my concept.
+Max, who has always said that social media is, essentially, a “highlight reel”, agreed with my analogy and said he appreciates my concept.
 He described social media as, largely, “performative”.

 Whilst Max is very young, he has experienced great personal growth over the last few years, seeing his intentions and outlook develop significantly.
 When he first began using Instagram, he developed an unhealthy relationship with it.
 His personal insecurities lead him to use the platform as a means for validation, with little regard for the content of what he was posting.